-- What is the working resolution of your primary (or only) screen in the COLOR page of Resolve.
+- How to check the working resolution of your primary (or only) screen in the COLOR page of Resolve.
 That is the screen that is both in Resolve and in your Mac system preferences defined as primary display (has to match !!) and displays the main color tools in the color page.
 The (if applicable) secondary gui monitor resolution is not relevant for the kit resolution you need.
 (Also as of 2020, each kit comes now with a single and dual screen Resolve GUI compatible configuration)

 If you own a Retina/HDPI display either in your Macbook or iMac or external, its even more important to only check the “working” resolution and not physical pixel resolution.
 For example if you run your iMac 5k in 2560×1440 working resolution, the pixels underneath are actually 5120×2880.
 But for the kit you still need 2560×1440 version.
 It is smart and supports/understands retina displays.

 Below an example of a 15′ Retina Macbook Pro with native 2880×1800 pixels , but default working resolution is actually 1440×900 (click on scaled to be able to see the resolution, if it is set to “default for display” on your system)